srijanshetty/database-indexing/README.md

 # database-indexing

+> One repository to link them all

-Meta repository containing links to all the indexing structures I've implemented as a part of **CS618 : Searching and Indexing in Databases**.
+Metarepository with links to all the index structures I've implemented as a part of **CS618 : Searching and Indexing in Databases**.

 - [Random vs Sequential IO](https://github.com/srijanshetty/random-sequential-io)
 - [Quadtree](https://github.com/srijanshetty/node-quadtree)